-Towards the end of August one of my colleagues suggested we do The Bloody Long Walk.
-A few others agreed & I also got roped into it.
+Towards the end of August of 2014, one of my colleagues suggested we do The Bloody Long Walk.
+A few others agreed and I also got roped into it.

 The Bloody Long Walk training

-Since we started, the team has done around 80 kilometres, & I have personally done over 100 kilometres.
+Since we started, the team has done around 80 kilometres, and I have personally done over 100 kilometres.

 The Bloody Long Walk

 We were lucky to have a spare car driving around to meet us at different points with our bags so we didn’t have to carry anything.
-I had a bum bag with my phone, camera, a protein bar & a water bottle.
+I had a bum bag with my phone, camera, a protein bar and a water bottle.
 The car also had an eski with fresh cold water.

 I was smart and taped my feet in the morning before I even left the house.
 A wide piece across my heel because that was where I had been having issues during training.
-I also put some on the outside of my big & little toes as they rub a little bit sometimes.
-Finally I put some across the ball of my foot, right up to the bottom of my toes.
+I also put some on the outside of my big and little toes as they rub a little bit sometimes.
+Finally, I put some across the ball of my foot, right up to the bottom of my toes.

 Once we got to the beach at Port Melbourne I knew we only had about 10 kilometres to go.
-I will admit the last 3 were the absolute hardest.
+I will admit the last 3 kilometres were the absolute hardest.
 I found I was walking on my own as we all seemed to be going at a different pace.
 Although I spent most of the walk at the back of our group I was in the middle for the last stretch.
-Towards the end my hips where incredibly sore (my guess is from the bum bag, I had a lot of relief once I took it off), I was trying to keep my breathing steady to avoid a panic attack all while trying not to cry with all the emotions & feelings I was experiencing.
+Towards the end, my hips were incredibly sore (my guess is from the bum bag, I had a lot of relief once I took it off), I was trying to keep my breathing steady to avoid a panic attack all while trying not to cry with all the emotions and feelings I was experiencing.

 The Finish Line